emiltj/cds-visual-exam/README.md

 This project contains the exam portofolio coding related to the Spring 2021 module _Visual Analytics_ as part of the bachelor's tilvalg in _[Cultural Data Science]_(https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.
 This README contains all the necessary information needed to get an overview of the repository, as well the installation steps required for rerunning the assignments.

-Which assignments have been chosen for this portfolio?
+Assignments chosen for this portfolio:
 * Assignment 2 - Image search
 * Assignment 4 - Logistic Regression and Neural Network benchmark mnist classification
 * Assignment 5 - CNN classification of impressionist paintings